theochem/chemtools/doc/intro_conduct.rst

 Code of Conduct
 ###############

-We have zero tolerance for disrespectful and inconsiderate contributions, and very strongly adhere to Python Foundation `Code of Conduct <https://legacy.python.org/psf/codeofconduct/>`_ guidelines in developing ChemTools.
+We have zero tolerance for disrespectful or inconsiderate contributions, and very strongly adhere to `Python Community Code of Conduct <https://legacy.python.org/psf/codeofconduct/>`_ guidelines in developing ChemTools.